rjsajnani/pokemon-app-/README.md

 ## The Challenge

 To build a mobile app using React-Native and [Expo](https://expo.dev/) that lists Pokemons and some details about them.
-Unfortunately our Product Engineer has required to be on leave and we need you to continue the work.
-It’s worth remembering that we agreed to keep a clean and effective user experience, ensuring a good performance.

 **API Documentation:** Use the [PokeAPI](https://pokeapi.co/docs/v2) to fetch the Pokemons' data.